asmov/bak8/README.md

 GNU Affero General Public License for more details.

 You should have received a [copy](./LICENSE-AGPL-3.txt) of the GNU Affero General Public License along with this program.
-If not, see [https://www.gnu.org/licenses/].
+If not, see https://www.gnu.org/licenses/.

 Trademark
 --------------------------------------------------------------------------------
-*bak8* is a trademark of Asmov LLC.
+*bak8* is a pending trademark of Asmov LLC.